 Peripheral neuropathy can affect motor nerves (muscle control), sensory nerves (sensations), or automatic nerves (those that control heart rate, breathing, or body temperature).
-In chronic forms of peripheral neuropathy symptoms develop subtly and progress slowly, many people even feel periods of relief from numbness and tingling in feet and hands, followed by relapses.
+In chronic forms of it symptoms develop subtly and progress slowly, many people even feel periods of relief from numbness and tingling in feet and hands, followed by relapses.
 In the most common forms of peripheral neuropathy, nerve fibers distanced further from the brain and spinal cord, like in the feet, malfunction first.

 - Transcutaneous electrical nerve stimulation (TENS) may help relieve symptoms.
 Adhesive electrodes are placed on the skin and gentle electric current is delivered through the electrodes at varying frequencies.

 - Cold Laser Therapy may help treat neuropathy by using the energy of the light to heal the nerve tissue.